danielr1996/kubectl-action/README.md

-# kubectl action
+# Kubectl Action

-This action can be used to interact with the kubectl command line utility.
+This action allows you to deploy to a kubernetes cluster.

 ## Inputs